JonKing93/pfdf/docs/guide/index.rst

 User Guide
 ==========

 Welcome to the pfdf user guide.
 This guide is intended for users who have read the :doc:`main series tutorials </tutorials/main-series>` and are ready for a more detailed discussion of pfdf.
 Specifically, the guide provides more in-depth discussions of pfdf components and concepts, with some practical suggestions for implementing common workflows.
-Although the guide is more detailed than the tutorials, it is not exhausted, and users should see the :doc:`API </api/index>` for a complete reference guide to pfdf.
+Although the guide is more detailed than the tutorials, it is not exhaustive.
+For a complete reference guide to pfdf, please consult the :doc:`API </api/index>` instead.

 ----